Christopher-Yammine/closer/readme.md

 <img src="./readme/title3.svg"/>

 > This design was planned before on paper, then moved to Figma app for the fine details.
-Note that i didn't use any styling library or theme, all from scratch and using pure css modules
+Note that I did not use any styling library or theme, all from scratch and using pure CSS modules.
 <a id="wireframes"></a>

 | Splash  | Landing/Search  |